 The tax basis period is the calendar year; however, for business profits, the accounting period will generally be adopted.

 Tax is computed for each tax year based on the income earned in the preceding year (the tax basis period).
 The corporation files an estimate of its income within three months of the end of the accounting period followed by a return of income by 30 November of the tax year, and the tax is assessed by the Comptroller of Income Tax.
 Mandatory electronic filing of tax returns will be introduced gradually.
-Certain companies will be required to file electronically from year of assessment 2018 (income year 2017).
+Certain companies were required to file electronically from year of assessment 2018 (income year 2017).
 By year of assessment 2020 (income year 2019), all companies are expected to have adopted electronic filing.
 There is no fixed date for the issue of assessments.

 Payment of tax

 Assessed tax is payable within one month after the service of the notice of assessment, whether or not a notice of objection to the assessment has been lodged with the tax authorities.
 Application may be made to the Comptroller to pay estimated tax liabilities on a monthly basis.
 However, the Comptroller is under no obligation to grant such an application.